Frequently Asked Questions

 Who determines the Community Land Trust Allocation Policy and housing priorities?

 The CLT Local Lettings Policy is determined and periodically reviewed by the Community Land Trust Board.
+Arun DC make nominations and allocations are made by our Registered Provider Aster.

 Why do I need to provide information about my income and savings?

 There are therefore income and savings limits which will be applied based on local housing market rent levels.
+To be eligible you will need to earn and/or have savings less than the specified limits.

 I’m also interested in Shared Ownership?